Whenever I bring up the subject of Boards, so many fundraisers roll their eyes.

 1. You can’t expect them to be good at soliciting.
 That’s a special skill and personality type.
 Frankly I don’t even want all my Board members out there soliciting because some of them would not be very good at it.

 Treasure the Board members who are good at soliciting and find other productive jobs for those who are better at other things.

 2. You can’t expect them to show up at every event.
 You need to tell them what your priorities are – what’s essential and what’s optional.
 Then, when they have a clear idea of what you need from them, they can give it to you.

 3. You can’t expect them to know exactly what to say.
 You might think they know the mission, vision and case for support, but they need practice, practice, practice putting it into their own words.

 4. You can’t expect them to maintain their passion on their own.
 It’s your job to keep them pumped up and excited about the cause.
 If you do, you’ll have an enthusiastic, fired-up team helping you spread the word and make connections!

-So set your own expectations correctly, provide the leadership and support your board needs, and you’ll be rewarded with a high-performing team!
+So set your own expectations correctly, provide the leadership and support your non-profit Board of Directors needs, and you’ll be rewarded with a high-performing team!

 Today’s post is from my friend Gail Perry, who is an expert in nonprofit fundraising and Boards.
 Visit Gail’s website at www.gailperry.com.